-In this section we discuss basic operations with crystal directions.
-Therefore, lets start by importing the trigonal Quartz crystal symmetry
+In this section we discuss basic operations with lattice directions and lattice planes.
+Lets start by importing and plotting a simulated Quartz Kikuchi pattern

 hold on